-Herzog's camera lingers uncomfortably on the river's raging brown and white rapids, that ooze like hot lava.
+Herzog's camera lingers uncomfortably on the river's raging brown and white rapids that ooze like hot lava.
+His camera is part of the landscape.
 Chained slaves struggle to pull a heavy cannon through the knee-deep watery jungle.
-At a clearing in the forest the desperate Pizarro announces a change of plan that will send a smaller expedition of forty men to travel up river to obtain food and information about hostile Indians, as well as the location of the elusive El Dorado.
+At a clearing in the forest the desperate Pizarro announces a change of plans that will send a smaller expedition of forty men to travel up river to obtain food and information about hostile Indians, as well as the specific location of the elusive El Dorado.

 Don Pedro de Ursura (Ruy Guerra) leads the expedition with the contemptuous Aguirre as his second-in-command.
-It is only a matter of time before Aguirre, who travels with his 15-year-old daughter (played by a blonde Peruvian actress who uncannily resembles his own daughter Natassja at that age), usurps power through a series of carefully placed suggestions, orders, and violent acts.
-As Aguirre takes control, he descends into a madness that is reflected in Kinski's crazed eyes and impatient lips.
-The film marked the first of five collaborations between Herzog and his muse Kinski.
+It is only a matter of time before Kinski’s cunning Aguirre, who travels with his 15-year-old daughter (played by a blonde Peruvian actress who uncannily resembles Kinski’s own daughter Nastassja at that age), usurps power through a series of carefully placed suggestions, orders, and violent acts.
+As Aguirre takes control, his descent into madness reflected in Kinski's crazed eyes and impatient lips.
 Nowhere else in cinema will you find such a methodically dangerous performance as the one Kinski gives here.
-Francis Ford Coppola drew on "Aguirre" for inspiration for "Apocalypse Now" as a surreal vision of jungle-fuelled insanity.
-But Herzog's film approaches the natural world in a more literal way, making it all the more disorienting, immediate, and poetic.
-There is a lingering voodoo in the movie that never lets you forget the folly of man's puny sins against a dark universal order of which insanity, sickness, and death are the inevitable symptoms.
+“Aguirre, The Wrath of God” marked the first of five collaborations between Werner Herzog and his muse Klaus Kinski.